 But the alternative would be a non-FTPA vote of no confidence.
 Basically this would involve putting a no confidence motion that avoided the specific wording in the Act that triggers an election (“That this House has no confidence in Her Majesty’s Government”).
-If such a motion passed, Theresa May would have to give notice that she would stand down if a new government could be formed and a new Prime Minister found from within the Commons.

-The benefit to any cross-party coalition would be that it would avoid losing the best part of a couple of months to a General Election – during which time the country would come closer to slipping out of the EU with no deal anyway.
+The benefit to any cross-party coalition would be that it could potentially avoid losing the best part of a couple of months to a General Election – during which time the country would come closer to slipping out of the EU with no deal anyway.
 The backbenchers’ choice of Prime Minister would be more amenable to pursuing the sort of Brexit (or second referendum) that the majority of MPs wanted.

 In December Jeremy Corbyn threatened a vote against May personally, but that cannot force her to resign.
 An amended version of a no confidence motion that includes the Government in its condemnatory wording but does not use FTPA wording could bring down the Government without triggering a General Election under the Fixed-term Parliaments Act.
 See: Corbyn motion may be a bigger deal).

 But if the non-electoral alternative were deemed an option, Corbyn himself would have to want to present the motion in non-FTPA terms at the risk of having no leading part in any anti-May coalition government (including pro-referendum or pro-single market Tories) that emerged from the ruins.
-Motions of no confidence seem to be at the whim of the Leader of the Opposition – but who knows what could happen now Speaker Bercow is willing to lay fast and loose with the procedures of the House.
+Motions of no confidence seem to be at the whim of the Leader of the Opposition – but who knows what could happen now Speaker Bercow is willing to play fast and loose with the procedures of the House.